IWSLT/IWSLT.github.io/_pages/2024/shared-tasks/dubbing.md

 #### English - Chinese

-In this task, we are adding a new language direction for dubbing, English-Chinese.
-In collaboration with subtitle task, we will use English videos as described [here](https://iwslt.org/2023/subtitling#development-and-evaluation-data) as dev and test sets.
+This year, we are adding a new language direction for dubbing, English-Chinese.
+In collaboration with subtitle task, we will use English dev set videos as described [here](https://iwslt.org/2023/subtitling#development-and-evaluation-data) and the test set is [here](https://github.com/amazon-science/iwslt-autodub-task/raw/main/data/test24/test24_itv_dubbing_clips.tgz).

 ## Baseline